How to Apply (On-campus and Distance Education):

 It is the applicant’s responsibility to ensure that all documents are received by EngineeringCAS by the deadline.

-Official GRE test scores are required for all applicants.
+GRE test scores are required for all applicants.
 Please check with your specific department/program for exceptions to this rule that may apply.

 You will need to accurately report your general GRE scores in the Academic History section of this application.
 If admitted, you will need to have your test scores sent directly from the Educational Testing Service to EngineeringCAS (use code 4119) BEFORE you can begin classes at Texas A&M. Test scores should be from a test date within five years of the date of the application.
 If you took the GRE more than five years ago, your scores have expired and you will need to retake the exam.